top of page

 I've struggled through the operations, appointments, questions, comments, and suffered with low self-esteem and anxiety.
 However, I have always found ways of coping with these challenges and rising above them, often with the unwavering support of my family and friends.

-(Please be aware that as much as I try to understand the technical terms and procedures, I can’t always be completely medically correct.
-Please use websites like the NHS, CLAPA and Smile Train to find out more info about the technical side of cleft).
+Please be aware that as much as I've tried to understand the technical terms and procedures, I can’t always be completely medically correct.
+Please use websites like the NHS, CLAPA and Smile Train to find out more info about the technical side of cleft.

 bottom of page